 Vlad blogs regularly about traveling and field recording.
 He has posted articles about technique, tricks, gear recommendations and more on his own Mindful Audio website and other community blogs, as well as on the Facebook nature recording group.

-I was curious to learn more about his experiences with a specific focus: how equipment selection affects not just the the technical aspects of field recording, but craftsmanship itself as well.
+I was curious to learn more about his experiences with a specific focus: how equipment selection affects not just the technical aspects of field recording, but craftsmanship itself as well.

 Creative Field Recording: The last time readers heard from you here on the blog, we were chatting about noise and nature field recordings.
 Can you share with readers what you’ve been up to since then?